chingu-voyage4/Bears-Team-15/Style-Guide.md

 This is Bears-15 team’s style guide on naming branches, writing commit messages and general code style.

+## General

+Every file should contain an empty line at the end.

+There should not be empty spaces at the end of the line.

+These are just general conventions.
+So please make sure that your IDE or text editor is configured properly to automatically add an empty line and remove all the spaces at the end of line.
+It would prevent unnecessary headache of your teammates every time they will commit changes to files created or edited by you.

 ## Writing commit messages

 Commit messages should be meaningful and should explain the changes that have